Is the program accredited?

 Yes, Englewood Hospital Internal Medicine residents frequently interact with residents from other programs.

-- General surgery residents also rotate from Hackensack UMC-Palisades.
+- General surgery residents from Hackensack UMC-Palisades.

 - Anesthesiology residents from Rutgers-New Jersey Medical School (NJMS) rotate in the medical surgical intensive care unit (MSICU)